How to Get Cheaper Car Insurance in the UK

-Car insurance – it’s one of those horrible annoyances that comes with owning a car.
-It’s expensive, it’s legally obligatory and it always feels like you get nothing for it.
+Car insurance – it’s one of those horrible burdens that comes with owning a car.
+It’s expensive, it’s legally obligatory and it always feels like you get nothing for it (until you need to make a claim, of course).

-The truth is, of course, that if you ever have an accident, your car insurance provider goes from being a money-grabbing beastie to your best friend as they deal with the aftermath of the accident and leave you alone to recover.
+The truth is that if you ever have an accident, your car insurance provider goes from being a money-grabbing beastie to your best friend as they deal with the aftermath of the accident and leave you alone to recover in peace.

 Still, it’d be nice if it didn’t cost so much!

-Car insurance premiums are based on a calculation that’s made by the insurance company which works out how much risk you present for them.
-High-risk customers end up with expensive premiums, and low-risk ones get the nice cheap premiums we are all after.
+Car insurance premiums are based on a calculation that’s made by the insurance company which works out how much of a risk you are to insure.
+High-risk customers end up with expensive premiums, and low-risk ones get the nice cheap car insurance deals that we’re all after.

-So, you reduce car insurance premiums by showing that you are less risk, but how do you do that?
+So, you get cheaper car insurance by showing that you are less risk, but how do you do that?

-First of all, in the long run (and if you do have a crash) fully-comprehensive car insurance is going to save you loads – after all, without it you will be repairing your car yourself with no financial help.
+First of all, in the long run (if you do have a crash) fully-comprehensive car insurance is going to save you loads – after all, without it you will be repairing your car yourself with no financial help.

 Secondly, opting for fully-comprehensive insurance shows insurance companies that you take your insurance seriously and aren’t just trying to get by with the legal minimum – that makes you a lower risk!

-While comprehensive car insurance is a higher cost service on paper, it may well be cheaper in reality!
+While comprehensive car insurance has traditionally been more expensive in the past, new trends show that it could well be cheaper in reality!
 It’s just a part of the crazy world of calculating car insurance.

 You hear this one a lot because it is true!
-Insurance is a competitive business and by taking the time to evaluate multiple quotes, you will be able to concentrate on the cheaper ones.
+Insurance is a competitive business and by taking the time to evaluate multiple quotes, you will be able to find the best cover for you at an affordable price.

-Talk to the brokers and insurance companies and tell them the other quotes you have been given and they will try to beat them.
+Talk to brokers and insurance companies and tell them the other quotes you have been given and they will try to beat them.
 Don’t just agree straight away, call someone else and see if they’ll go lower.
 Soon you’ll get an idea of how low they are realistically able to go and will probably have saved yourself a huge percentage.
+Although many of us Brits don’t naturally like to haggle, it could save you some serious cash each time you renew your cover.

 3 – Don’t stay with the same insurer